 Professor Miles then talked about Quantitative Easing (QE).
 He first provided a definition of QE as the government buying assets from the private sector so as to lower borrowing costs for households and firms and stimulate demand in the economy.
 In March 2009, the Monetary Policy Committee (MPC) announced that it would reduce Bank Rate to 0.5%.
 The Committee also judged that Bank Rate could not easily be reduced below that level, and thus a series of asset purchases became needed to provide further monetary stimulus to the economy.
 Between March and November 2009, the MPC authorised the purchase of £200 billion worth of assets, mostly UK Government debt, and eventually by 2012 increased asset purchases to a total of £375 bn.
 The purpose of QE is to inject money directly into the economy in order to boost nominal demand.
 However, this policy does not involve printing more banknotes.
 Rather, Bank of England electronically creates new money and uses it to purchase gilts from private investors.
 These investors generally do not want to hold on to this money given its low return so they use it to purchase other assets.
 This in turn may lower borrowing costs and boost demand for companies’ equities and bonds, thereby stimulating spending.

 Professor Miles went on to further explain the sterling corporate bond spreads for financial, non-financial and high yield products.
 For financial and high yield products, bond spreads were as high as over 3000 basis points just after the crisis.

-Assessing the causes of the crisis, Miles noted that banking debt increased drastically from around 200% of GDP in 1987 to 1000% of GDP in 2011.
+Assessing the causes of the crisis, Professor Miles noted that banking debt increased drastically from around 200% of GDP in 1987 to 1000% of GDP in 2011.
 Professor Miles then analysed UK banks leverage ratio, which increased significantly in the period leading up to 2008.
 (In 2008, debt was around 35x assets.)
 On top of the high leverage ratio, the liquidity ratio of UK banks has also decreased drastically over the years, reaching to levels close to zero percentage of total assets in 2008 across broad, narrow and reserve ratios.
 As the banking sector was highly leveraged, a slight loss of confidence in the markets would have severe effects since it quickly caused funding pronlems and financial institutions were mainly holding illiquid assets.
 Illiquid assets are assets that cannot be easily sold or exchanged for cash without a substantial loss in value such as mortgages.

 To conclude his talk, Professor Miles highlighted the key lesson that we can learn from the financial train wreck is that we need to prevent the banking sector from being too leveraged and ensure that financial institutions hold sufficient liquid assets.
 This is reflected in a number of regulatory responses to the financial crisis, particularly the Basel III framework.
 All in all, Professor Miles provided a fascinating overview to the lessons we can draw on monetary and financial policies from the financial train wreck.
 On behalf of The Economist’s Society, I would like to thank Professor Miles for his invaluable time and insights.